Forex Trading SA: What Is Forex (FX) Trading? Best Currency Trading Guide for 2019

 Well, it’s easy, start by saving every month.
 Avoid spending your money on unnecessary things.
 Save with a goal in mind.
 When you are done saving money, use your savings.
 Begin to trade currency or binary options little by little.
 There’s no rush, take your time to avoid risks.
 This saving strategy works better for forex for beginners.

-How much money do I need to start forex trading in SA?
+How much money do I need to start forex trading in South Africa?

 Can I lose more than I invest in Forex?